-The approved Government Proposals for the Mother and Baby Homes Payment Scheme was published on November 16, 2021.
-This followed the Final Report of the Commission of Investigation into the Mother and Baby Homes which had been posted on the 12th of January 2021.
+The approved Government Proposals for the Mother and Baby Homes Payment Scheme were published on November 16, 2021.
+This followed the Final Report of the Commission of Investigation into the Mother and Baby Homes which was posted on the 12th of January 2021.

 The Scheme provides for a general payment that increases will increase based on the length of stay at the Institution.
 Additional payments will also be paid to mothers who carried out commercial work while in the Institution.